-Another Nollywood actor suffers kidney failure - TheCable - Nigeria Today
+Exclusive: How my father suffered kidney ailment – Pastor Ajidara's son - NAIJ.COM - Nigeria Today

 |

+Comic actor Bolaji Amusan aka Mr Latin and Yomi Fashlanso were the ones who shared the news on their social media handle on Friday, May 5 seeking financial assistance for the ailing actor.
+NAIJ.com Entertainment exclusively called Pastor Ajidara to get …

-Another Nollywood actor suffers kidney failure
+Yet another Nollywood actor suffers kidney failure

 Yoruba actor battles kidney failure